fluid-project/fluid-express/docs/errorMiddleware.md

 ## 404 Errors

 Please note that Express does not send 404 errors to error handling middleware [see their FAQ for details](http://expressjs.com/en/starter/faq.html).
-Best practice is to place a router whose path is `/` as the last component in your `gpii.express` instance, as in the following options snippet:
+Best practice is to place routers and middleware whose path is `/` at the end of the chain, as in the following options snippet:

 ```
 components: {